cljs/api/README.md

     lein run '{:catalog :all}'
     ```

-  NOTE: This is how the [docs branch](https://github.com/cljsinfo/api-refs/tree/docs)
+  NOTE: This is how the [catalog branch](https://github.com/cljsinfo/api-refs/tree/catalog)
   is [generated](script/build-publish.sh).